Adil8442/10-bit-DAC/README.md

 # Pre Layout Simulations

-  # switch
+  # Switch

- The schematic of the switch circuit designed in eSim is shown below:
+ The schematic of the switch circuit designed in eSim is shown below :

  ![](Schematics/switch_A.png)